 Trump Iran war strategy — victory declared while escalation intensifies — is not incoherence.
 It is a governing method built to produce that tension.

-On April 1, Trump delivered a roughly 20-minute prime-time address — his first formal statement on the Iran war since U.S. and Israeli strikes began on February 28 — and said, with apparent confidence: “the core strategic objectives are nearing completion.”
+On April 1, Trump delivered a roughly 20-minute prime-time address — his first formal statement on the Iran war since U.S. and Israeli strikes began on February 28 — and said, with apparent confidence: Trump’s completion claim — “the core strategic objectives are nearing completion.”
 In the same speech, he promised to hit Iran “extremely hard over the next two to three weeks” and threatened to bring the country “back to the Stone Ages” if a deal was not reached.
 Power plants, bridges, oil infrastructure — all named as targets.
-The Strait of Hormuz, through which roughly one-fifth of the world’s oil supply moves and whose closure the International Energy Agency has already called the largest energy disruption since the 1970s, was the live pressure point.
-Trump gave no assurances about its reopening and told other nations to take the lead.

 The Escalation Loop Is Structural, Not Impulsive